What is Social Work?

 - Assist in situations of family conflict

-- Help cope with the complexities of difficult situations
+- Help cope with the complexities of difficult emotional situations

 - Help individuals to make informed decisions and retain control over their own lives